 For more information about how to set up intra-mesh routing, see Route within one cluster.

-Gloo Mesh provides several custom resources, including route tables and virtual destinations, to simplify your routing setup.
+Gloo Platform provides several custom resources, including route tables and virtual destinations, to simplify your routing setup.

 Route tables separate the configuration and ownership of routing rules from the gateway giving you more flexibility to organize routing rules and assign resources to the right team.
 For example, an app owner or developer might want to configure how requests are routed to their apps, but they might not want to interact with mesh operators who usually are in charge of configuring the gateways, or deciding on custom domains and authorization policies.